Shanghai (video game): Reception

-Reviews
+Critical reviews

 Computer Gaming World in December 1986 published varying opinions.
 Gregg Williams stated, "I couldn't believe [Activision] had wasted their resources on putting it out", while Charles Ardai called it "probably the best game of the year".
-Roy Wagner reviewed the game for Computer Gaming World, and stated that "On the C64, the patterns and stacks are hard to discern (soon your eyes match the screen).
-On the Amiga the display is outstanding with the pieces actually looking very much like colorful, ivory tiles."
-Info gave the Amiga version four-plus stars out of five, stating "This program ought to be illegal.
+Roy Wagner reviewed the game for Computer Gaming World, and stated that "on the C64, the patterns and stacks are hard to discern (soon your eyes match the screen).
+On the Amiga the display is outstanding with the pieces actually looking very much like colorful, ivory tiles".
+Info gave the Amiga version four-plus stars out of five, stating "this program ought to be illegal.
 It is impossible to play 'just one game'".
-Describing gameplay as "swift and deceptively simple", the magazine warned "Plan on spending a LOT of time with this one".
+Describing gameplay as "swift and deceptively simple", the magazine warned "plan on spending a LOT of time with this one".
 It gave the Commodore 64 version three-plus stars out of five, describing Shanghai as "fanatically addictive".
-While criticizing the user interface and graphics, the magazine concluded that "you'll find it hard to quit".
+While criticizing the user interface and graphics, the magazine concluded that the players will find it hard to quit.
 Compute! reviewed the game favorably, reporting that "our Shanghai mania is of such proportions that I am beginning to fear for our health".
 In 1988, Dragon gave the game 5 out of 5 stars.